top of page

 The next time doubt whispers, “She is better than you,” let go of the idea that another’s success is proof of your failure, and confidently ask yourself if there is something you can learn.

 Kyingja Won understood this well.
 Her journey serves as a powerful reminder of what happens when we choose to have confidence in our ability to learn and grow.
-At 80 years old, she decided to learn to paint.
+At the age of 80, she decided to learn to paint.

 Having never painted or drawn before, she was a true beginner.
 Undaunted by her lack of experience, she joined a beginner-level painting class.
 Kyingja quickly realized her skills were behind those of her classmates, but she was determined and confident she could grow through guidance from the teacher and the other students.

-Kyingja decided not to allow her doubts to dwell on her limitations or compare her work to others; she embraced her role as a learner, eagerly absorbing feedback, suggestions, and techniques.
-She progressed from struggling to draw an apple to creating stunning paintings—so beautiful that she eventually began selling her artwork.
+Kyingja decided not to dwell on her doubts or compare her work to others; she embraced her role as a learner, eagerly absorbing feedback, suggestions, and techniques.
+She progressed from struggling to draw an apple to creating stunning paintings, so beautiful that she eventually began selling her artwork.

-At 87, Kyingja is still painting.
+At 87, Kyingja continues to paint.
 Her artwork is a testament to someone who believed she was enough, embraced learning from others, and showed what we could accomplish when we set aside our doubts and dare to try.
-Kyingja also allowed herself to applaud others while trusting her success would come.
+Kyingja also allowed herself to applaud others, trusting that her success would come.
 We can adopt this same mindset.

 Paintings by artist Kyingja Won